Chart Color Schemes

 Marsden has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 16 projects that could impact this area.
-Notable projects include Logan Hospital Expansion, Crestmead Logistics Estate, Logan and Gold Coast Faster Rail, and Water and Wastewater Capital Works Program.
-The following list details those expected to be most relevant.
+The influence of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified 15 projects that could impact the area.
+Notable projects include Crestmead Logistics Estate, Logan and Gold Coast Faster Rail, Water and Wastewater Capital Works Program, and Logan Motorway Upgrade (Gateway Motorway to Murtha Road).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.